-This is a general survey of resources on agrarian and environmental history.
+This is a general survey of resources on agrarian and environmental history and political ecology.
 You may click on any of the links below to be taken directly to that section.
 Please let me know if you have any suggestions or recommendations for additional resources. **I have slowly added to this page, but have not had time to organize the updates.
-I plan to reorganize the resource list soon.
+It, admittedly, is a mess and I will reorganize the resource list as soon as the dissertation is finished in the next few months.

 Foundations in Political Ecology